Yoav666s/dnd-wiki/_pages/reckonfear.md

 # Jinxes
 The following is a list of Jinxes.

-**Fire Play.** As a Sleight, you light or snuff out a small flame within range, such as that of a candle or a gaslamp.
+**Fire Play.** As a Sleight, you light or snuff out a flame within range, such as that of a candle or a gaslamp.
+You can also extinguish a flame on a Burning creature within range.
 Alternatively, you can produce a flame in one or both hands.
-While you hold a flame, unarmed Brawn attacks you make with it deal an additional 1d4 Fire damage.
+While you hold a flame, unarmed Brawn attacks you make with it deal an additional 1d4 Fire damage and cause the target to start Burning.

 **Fumble.** As a Sleight, you increase the DT of the next check a creature you can see within range makes in the next minute by 4 to a maximum of 12.